carvuk/carvuk-boilerplate/README.md

 ```

 **Componentes**

 We use https://tailwindui.com/ components, please contact nico@carvuk.com for credentials.

 **CLEAN**

 *Names*

--Use camelCase
+- Use camelCase
--Choose descriptive and unambiguous names.
+- Choose descriptive and unambiguous names.
--Make meaningful distinction.
+- Make meaningful distinction.
--Use pronounceable names.
+- Use pronounceable names.
--Use searchable names.
+- Use searchable names.
--Replace magic numbers with named constants.
+- Replace magic numbers with named constants.
--Avoid encodings.
+- Avoid encodings.
 Don't append prefixes or type information.

 *Functions*

--Small.
+- Small.
--Do one thing.
+- Do one thing.
--Use descriptive names.
+- Use descriptive names.
--Prefer fewer arguments.
+- Prefer fewer arguments.
--Have no side effects.
+- Have no side effects.
--Don't use flag arguments.
-Split method into several independent methods that -can be called from the client without the flag.
+- Don't use flag arguments.
+Split method into several independent methods that can be called from the client without the flag.

 *Comments*

--Always try to explain yourself in code.
+- Always try to explain yourself in code.
--Don't be redundant.
+- Don't be redundant.
--Don't add obvious noise.
+- Don't add obvious noise.
--Don't use closing brace comments.
+- Don't use closing brace comments.
--Don't comment out code.
+- Don't comment out code.
 Just remove.
--Use as explanation of intent.
+- Use as explanation of intent.
--Use as clarification of code.
+- Use as clarification of code.
--Use as warning of consequences.
+- Use as warning of consequences.

 For more good practices:
 https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29